 You can return to your solutions by revisiting the Cloud Marketplace.
 Go to the solution page where you'll see a dropdown that shows your previous deployments.
 For services, you can update the service options directly from that page.

-Otherwise, if your deployment is running a VM instance, you can go to the Deployment Manager in the Google Cloud Platform console.
-From there, you can manage your deployment and view of all the Google Cloud Platform resources that make up the deployment.
+Otherwise, if your deployment is running a VM instance, you can go to Deployment Manager in the Google Cloud Console.
+From there, you can manage your deployment and view of all the Google Cloud resources that make up the deployment.

 Sometimes your project might not have enough CPU quota to create the deployment resources.
 Check the remaining quota for your project at Compute Engine Quotas, and request additional quota if necessary.
 Then try to deploy the software package again.